rafaelmaki/superheroes-api/README.md

             "database": "superheroes"
         }

+Create a schema and run the create tables script file (/db/create_db.sql)

 ## Authentication
 Before you call any of APIs (except /login), you need to call /login to get a JWT token.